Installation

 opts.dumpLinkHrefsNearby

-value is a plain object:
+value is a plain object, for example:

 ---|---|---|

-enabled | false | by default, this function is disabled - URL's are not inserted nearby.
+enabled | false | By default, this function is disabled — URL’s are not inserted nearby.
 Set it to Boolean true to enable it. |

 putOnNewLine | false | By default, URL is inserted after any whatever was left after stripping the particular linked piece of code.
 If you want, you can force all inserted URL's to be on a new line, separated by a blank line. |